aaikedw/fada-import-specs/FADA-import-specs-new.md

 The tables need to be filled in the order taxons > species > synonyms, to allow the latter tables to reference the former.
 The taxon table itself also needs to be filled in a hierarchical order, so lower taxonomic levels can reference the higher ones.
 More specifically, families are added first, followed by all declared sub elements down to the genus.
 Currently, the _Original genus_ and _Declension species_ are added to the taxon table before adding the (accepted) _genus_ (and any lower levels), but as these entries are not (necessarily) linked to a parent, this order is probably less important.
 While adding the species and subspecies taxons table, it is possible to create the species and subspecies records in the species table in parallel.
+Note: the scientific_name is “calculated”/concatenated as follows: Genus+” “ if provided “(“+Subgenus+”)”+ “ “+Species+” “if applicable+Subspecies+” “if Original genus is provided (parenthesis are “Y”)”(“+Author(s)+” “+Date+if Original genus is provided (parenthesis are “Y”)”)”.
+If present, the species group should also be added as “[species group]” in between subgenus and species.
+Similarly, the “genus_species_name” is the cannonical species name (without authorship info!), this is a concatenation of the following fields: Original genus [Synonym]+” “+ Species/Subspecies [Synonym] OR if synonym for a genus Genus/Subgenus [Synonym] and is set during injection.
 Once all taxon elements and species are created, we currently launch the process to link groups to a specific taxon level.
 This is done by identifying the highest taxon rank which is unique to the group.
 This information is important for the FADA app, to identify the highest taxon level to be shown when browsing the group.
 Finally, the synonyms are processed and stored in the synonyms table.